 - What if the vehicle in use at the time of the DUI arrest was not mine?
 The vehicle may be impounded by the police.
 It is possible that the vehicle may be required to be impounded upon the issuance of an impoundment order as well.

 - How can I obtain a waiver from impoundment?
 There are a few ways: (1) if the owner shows the vehicle was stolen, (2) if the owner can show the vehicle was bought after the offense, but not as a means by which to avoid impoundment, or (3) the vehicle is the sole transportation of the owner’s family.

 - Where will my car be impounded upon the issuance of an impoundment order?
 The impound order may be satisfied by either using an approved private organization to detain the vehicle or by delivering it to a public impound lot.

 - What happens if I fail to comply with an impoundment order?
 Either the driver or owner failing to follow the order may result in a violation of the driver’s probation.
 Therefore, it is imperative that the driver make appropriate arrangements with the owner whenever necessary.

 Why Do I Need a Lawyer?

-An attorney can help you to prepare a waiver request or assist you in other aspects of handling your DUI.
-A DUI is a serious offense and all aspects of a DUI should be handled diligently and with the assistance of counsel.
+A lawyer can help you to prepare a waiver request or assist you in other aspects of handling your DUI.
+A DUI is a serious offense, and all aspects of a DUI should be handled diligently and with the assistance of counsel.